mxmCherry/translit/README.md

 ## Guidelines

-TODO: still subject to change!

 This package aims to provide default transliterations for some languages.

 Subpackage names for these transliterations should be made of [ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-1) language code and the standard name, for example: `uknational`, where `uk` is the language code and `national` is a standard, defined by national government.

-One subpackage per language/standard recommendation is given reduce memory footprint: pay (with memory) only for what you actually use.
+One subpackage per language/standard approach is to reduce memory footprint: pay (with memory) only for what you actually use.

 These subpackages should expose at least one [transform.Transformer](https://godoc.org/golang.org/x/text/transform#Transformer) constructor, ideally - two (two-way transformers, like `ToLatin`/`FromLatin`).